8. Flow of execution#

 Three types of conditions are frequently observed:

-• errors – they stop the flow of execution,
+• errors stop the flow of execution,

-• messages – they transmit some diagnostic information.
+• messages transmit diagnostic information.

 They can be manually triggered using the stop, warning, and message functions.